 - Gas Turned Off & Stored Safely – If you have any gas bottles ensure they are turned off and stored safely.

 - Time & Space – Give yourself more time and space for everything, especially when turning/taking corners.
 Ensure you drive smoothly, think ahead and try not to make last minute or erratic manoeuvres.

 - Sensible Speeds – Never exceed 50mph on single carriageways and do exceed 60mph on dual carriageways.

-- Passenger Safety – DO NOT carry passengers in a caravan or trailer when it is being towed.
+- Passenger Safety – You should never carry passengers in a caravan or trailer when it is being towed, this includes pets.